pcdavies/solution-engineering-natd/articles/solution-engineering-natd/README.md

     - [Container Cloud Service Pricing](https://cloud.oracle.com/en_US/container/pricing)

 If you are not able to secure an Oracle Trial account please notify your recruiter ASAP.

+### **Option 2: Recent Project Presentation**
+During this presentation, we would like you to provide an overview (or demonstration) of a development project on which you have recently worked.
+Provide examples of the technology, programming languages, and methodologies you used during this project.
+Feel free to use the whiteboard or laptop available in the interview room.
+If you use powerpoint, please keep your presentation to approximately 5 slides.

 ### **Expectation**